herotechcourse/kotlin-lotto-precourse/README.md

 **Methods:**

-- `PurchaseAmount(): Int`: reads and validates the purchase amount (must be at least 1,000 and divisible by 1,000)
+- `purchaseAmount(): Int`: reads and validates the purchase amount (must be at least 1,000 and divisible by 1,000)
-- `WinningNumbers(): List`: reads and validates 6 unique winning numbers in the range 1–45
+- `winningNumbers(): List`: reads and validates 6 unique winning numbers in the range 1–45
-- `BonusNumber(winningNumbers: List): Int`: reads and validates the bonus number (1–45, not in winning numbers)
+- `bonusNumber(winningNumbers: List): Int`: reads and validates the bonus number (1–45, not in winning numbers)

 ### OutputView